busthorne/simp/README.md

 Currently, simp in both CLI and daemon mode only tracks the models that have been explictly defined, however this is about to change soon with all the state-keeping changes; some providers have list endpoints, others don't but it's really killing latency to poll for model list to route providers...
 This is why some kind of per-provider list cache is needed, and while I'm at it, I thought I might do state properly.
 Well, at least it reload during run-time on config changes so you may introduce new changes without having to restart the whole thing.
 However, this may not necessarily be the case if involving some keychains.

 ### RAG
 I've been quite impressed with [Cursor][7] recently, and in particular it's diff and codebase search features.
 This is something that is missing from my Vim workflow, and if I were to replicate it, I would be very happy.
 This was the primary motivator, in fact, behind the daemon.
 (The other is having a provider-agnostic batching proxy.)
 Now again, there's many RAG providers, vector databases, and whatnot.
 Even though I may support _some_ of them in the future (but probably just [pgvector][8] and [pgvecto.rs][9] which is what I use) through a generic configuration interface, Simp is currently using [sqlite-vec][6] so that's where RAG will go when it eventually lands master.

 I'm not sure I like the "index all" that is not in `.cursorignore` approach, though.

 The final implementation will be determined by the strength and limitations of Vim, but I think it would be straightforward to port it to Visual Studio Code, too, and somebody had already suggested they might do it, so I'll keep that in mind.
 With RAG enabled, I would be adding more code-aware metadata to the cable format: so that diff's could be resolved transparently, and buffers aggregated for context.
 Good news is this year I'd learnt how to do chunk code up, progressively summarise it, and arrange it in something more reasonable than a vector heap, and that also requires a proper database.
 There's not necessarily Postgres to help me here, but I'm quite confident I will get there with SQLite.

+### Dify
+[Dify][10] is a source-available SaaS based on [React Flow][21] which is similar to Langflow, Flowise, but IMHO much better.

+I'm amazed how despite shitty code, it proves increasingly versatile time and time again.
+Analysts at [Busthorne][22] use it quite extensively as it doesn't really require programming background.
+For example, we have multiple SQL knowledge bases and agents that are able to write, execute, & analyse the results of SQL queries.
+Most important of all, it uses Postgres for everything, so I'm also able to query the KB's, and use [pgvecto.rs][9] indexing, too.
+We have built out extensive language-games infrastructure based on Dify.

+There's value in proxying Dify agents like `simp` does with the inference drivers, however the API doesn't allow arbitrary conversations.
+The chatflows in Dify have hidden state that they're able to modify, so the conversations cannot be created out of the blue.
+Thankfully, `simp` has SQLite book-keeping now, so we might figure out something out; editing the conversations table in Postgres directly under Dify's nose is also on the table.

+The driver implementation is there but it's not exactly ready for consumption.

 ### Configuration
 Simp tools will use `$SIMPPATH` that is set to `$HOME/.simp` by default.